minio/docs/source/reference/minio-mc/mc-support-inspect.rst

 .. versionchanged:: RELEASE.2022-12-12T19-27-27Z

    When writing the zip archive, MinIO also encrypts the zip index of file names included in the archive.

-The resulting report is intended for use by MinIO Engineering via |SUBNET| and may contain internal or private data points associated to the object.
-Exercise caution before sending a report to a third party or posting the report in a public forum.

 .. important::